-As noted earlier, the bridges over the Cedar River are experiencing critical river scour resulting in exposed footings.
-In a case of severe flooding (potentially due to heavy rains or large snow melts), the footing can be undermined or damaged, leading to risk of bridge collapse.
+As noted earlier, the bridges over Cedar River are experiencing critical river scour resulting in exposed footings.
+In a case of severe flooding (potentially due to heavy rains or large snow melts), the footing can be severely damaged leading to further damage, or in worst case, collapse of the bridges.
 The reconstruction of bridges 6868, 6869, and pedestrian bridge 9218, over the Cedar River, will remedy these challenges.
 This in turn will improve resiliency and disaster preparedness along the corridor.